mavryk-network/netezos/docs/docs/call-view-entrypoints.md

 Often we need to access smart contract storage, to get specific data like token balance for a specific account, or total supply of some token, etc.

-In Tezos there are two ways to get data from a smart contract:
+In Mavryk there are two ways to get data from a smart contract:
 - get the whole storage and try to find there raw data;
 - use "view" entrypoints to get processed data.